danielkkelly/iac/script/README.md

 environments will hammer out the ideal use and correct functionality.
 That said, the modular structure allows you to delegate what you want to buildctl.sh.
 This could be one module or ten.

+# tfctl.sh

+This script supports actions that allow you to manage terraform.
+For example, migrating from the default workspace to another workspace.